WDI-SEA/interview-questions/readme.md

 ## Ruby/Rails

 What are ruby gems?
-Gems are much like libraries - others’ scripted code you can include in your Ruby file to improve functionality.
+Gems are much like libraries in Javascript or Node Modules - others’ scripted code you can include in your Ruby file to improve functionality.

 What is the difference between a symbol and a string?
-Symbols refer to the same value, strings are all different.
+Symbols refer to the same value, strings are all different. // The main difference is that multiple symbols representing a single value are identical whereas this is not true with strings.

 What is the difference between a class method and an instance method?
-Class methods can be called with the class name where instances are one particular case of a class.
+Class methods can be called with the class name where instances are one particular case of a class. // Instance methods use an instance of a class, whereas a class method can be used with just the class name.

 What is the difference between local variables, instance variables, and class variables?
 Local variables reference an object.
 Instance is a little similar to this in that it refers to a particular value for each different instance.
-Class variables are instances.
+Class variables are instances. // It's a matter of scope.
+A local variable is only visible/usable in the method in which it is defined (i.e., it goes away when the method returns).
+An instance variable, on the other hand, is visible anywhere else in the instance of the class in which it has been defined This is different from a class variable, which is shared between all instances of a class.

 What is a range?
-Ranges are a series of numbers between a minimum and maximum designated by being inside parentheses.
+Ranges are a series of numbers between a minimum and maximum designated inside parentheses. // Sequences have a start point, an end point, and a way to produce successive values in the sequence.
+In Ruby, these sequences are created using the ".." and "..." range operators.
+The two dot form creates an inclusive range, and the three-dot form creates a range that excludes the specified high value.

 In ruby, what does attr_accessor do?
-Allows you to read and write a particular instance variable.
+Allows you to read and write to a particular instance variable.

 What is the purpose of environment files under the config folder in Rails? (development, test, production) They make it easier to deploy.